JKU-ICG/AOS/SERV/README.md

 ## Server API

-The server API follows the REST principle.
+The server API follows the Representational state transfer (REST) principle.

-Resource IDs are timestamps with a random suffix.
+Resource IDs are timestamped along with a randomsuffix.
 The format is `YYYYMMDDTHHmmssSSS_rrrr`

 Referenced files of a resource always have the same id but has an additional suffix.

-`/locations`:
+Server stores AOS flight information in various folders:- `/locations`:
-Main locations referencing polygon data, holds vertex data, GEO-TIFF images and the center and corner coordinates of the location
+Contains AOS Flight locations referencing polygon data, vertex data, GEO-TIFF images and the center and corner coordinates of the location

 `/drones`:
-Details about a single drone.
+Details about the flying drone is stored as json.

 `/images`:
-A single image provided by a specific drone
+Single images captured during AOS flights are stored.
+Pose information of individual images are stored as json.

 `/integrals`:
-An integral image computed with AOS.
+Integral images computed with AOS are stored here.
+Pose information of integral images and ids of individual images used for integration are stored as json.

 `/labels`:
-Markers representing the classification results performed on the integral images are bound to a specific location.
+Labels representing the classification results performed on the integral images.
+GPS location of labels along with classification confidence are stored within the json file.

 ## Quick tutorial